ksharnoff/pass/README.md

 `/pick` and `/picc` look mostly identical.
 They are lists of all the entries, like `/list`, except you can select and open an entry.

 ## starting for the first time
 Use the createEncr.go file to create and encrypt your file with your password the first time.
 There is also changeKey.go for decrypting the file and then then encrypting it with a different key, in order to change your password or key parameters.

-In this repo, they are in their own file called starting for clarity, but they should be in the same folder as pass.go and pass.yaml when you run them.
+If you just run createEncr.go then run pass.go, all should work.

 ## miscellaneous info